 By following this approach, a holistic picture of the current state of 3D printing was created.

 “Engineers want to receive the same result every time they press print.
 Ensuring repeatable results has been the holy grail of industrial 3D printing for many years now.
 However, it takes time for international organizations like ASTM and ISO to publish their technical standards.
-So many early innovators, like BMW and Hubs, are coming up with their in-house processes to ensure quality.
+So many early innovators, like BMW and Protolabs Network, are coming up with their in-house processes to ensure quality.
 This will expedite the wider industrial adoption of 3D printing.“